mrfoto/mrfoto.github.io/_posts/posts/2020-10-04-back-up-your-backups.md

 ## Aftermath

 It took a while for me to write this blog post.
 I needed some emotional distance, I guess.
 My files were never truly at risk, there was always that _-1_ part option of _3-2-1_ — the Backblaze backup.
 But that’s more of a “worst-case scenario” option.
 It’s great to have it, but if possible, you don’t want to use it.
-I have over 8 TB of data and downloading that is no fun even over a fast fiber connection.
+I have over 6 TB of data and downloading that is no fun even over a fast fiber connection.
 Plus you have to have a place where you _download files to_.

 ## What is your back up situation like?

-Could it handle a single drive failure?
+Could you handle a single drive failure?
 What about two?
 Three?
 Four in a span of just over a month?
 What if your apartment floods?
 Or if your laptop gets stolen?
 Do you have an off-site drive?
 When was the last time you updated the data there?

 Digital data doesn’t take any physical space but it can hold immense emotional value.
 You’d pay **a lot of money** to get lost photos of your kid back.
 But you can protect them for a fraction of that today.
 Hard dives have gotten extremely cheap.
 [Backblaze](#) is not expensive either.
 Don’t let your penny-pinching today make you pound-foolish in the future.

 What happened to me is extremely unlikely.
 But it can happen.
 It did happen.
 I was prepared[^3].
 Are you?

 [^1]:	Smartphones are computers too.
 They’re [more powerful as well](https://twitter.com/dhh/status/1174802413548474368) 😅
 [^2]:	Hard disks (and pretty much all other devices) follow a U shaped failure rate.
-They either die when they’re brand new, or they die after they’ve been at it for a while.
+They either die when they’re brand new, or they die after they’ve been at it for a long timee.

-[^3]:	physically, not emotionally
+[^3]:	physically, not emotionally though